just1689/kubernetes-warm-images/README.md

 ## Kubernetes Warm Images

-The goal of this project is to "keep images warm" by pulling images onto nodes if they may be used in the near future.
+The goal of this project is to "keep images warm" by pulling images onto nodes in-case they may be used in the near future.

 ## Architecture

 The project will consist of three components.

 1. The `Controller` is responsible for subscribing to relevant object changes in Kubernetes declarative state.
-2. The `Local Agent` will ensure each node pulls images determined relevant by the `Controller`.
+2. The `Agent` runs on each node and pulls images to the node.
 3. The communication medium for the project is `nats`.
-NATs is configurable by operator which means more freedom.
+NATs is configurable by the operator which means more freedom for those running the project.

 ## Installation